Our Commitment to Future Generations

 How can an international festival of contemporary theatre and dance help protect the well-being of the planet?
 What is the FTA doing to initiate a major shift in policy that will eventually allow it to neutralize its footprint?
 Here are a few initiatives from our 2019-21 Sustainable Development Plan, our commitment to do better.

-While single-use plastic water bottles have been replaced in the entertainment district with returnable bottles, and composting has been adopted, we can do more.
-We want to improve our environmentally responsible practices, deal with better suppliers and purchase more local products.
+The FTA aims to improve its environmentally aware actions in five specific areas: waste management, the provenance of food and drinks, choice of suppliers, mobility of participants (FTA team, artists, guests) and the mobility of festivalgoers.
 In 2018 the Réseau des Femmes en environnement and its Quebec Council for Eco-responsible Events worked with the FTA to obtain BNQ 9700-253 certification as a producer of an environmentally responsible event.

 Co–producing new works is part and parcel of the FTA mandate, through his Co-production Fund.
 By investing in the creation of these performances, the Festival actively participates in the development of new work and encourages artists from here and elsewhere to pursue research and to see their ideas take concrete form.
 Since its inception in 1985 the FTA has co-produced more than 125 shows, and every year it invests over $100,000 in national and international co-productions.